srajma/xatra/GUI_README.md

       - [x] Fixed.
 But the UI is a bit clumsy.
 Instead, just have the list of available base layers as checkboxes (where checking a box means it will be included in the base layer options) and include buttons next to them to make default (it should only be possible to make one default).
   - [x] FlagColorSequence, AdminColorSequence, DataColormap --- think through the interface for this carefully; users should be able to set the obvious ones easily, or create their own color sequence or map, just like in the package itself (see the README for details).
 [This still needs to be done better---also it should be possible to set multiple color sequences for different classes].
     - [x] Nah the FlagColorSequence interface is still totally wrong.
 See the colorseq.py file---basically we should always construct a linear color sequence, and the user should be able to enter the step-sizes in H,S,L and optionally a list of starting colors, and we initialize a LinearColorSequence(colors=those optional colors or None if not provided, step=Color.hsl(those values)).
 It should be pre-loaded with the default color sequence, LinearColorSequence(colors=None,step=Color.hsl(1.6180339887, 0.0, 0.0)) (and there doesn't need to be that cluttery explanatory note explaining that this is a default, like there is now).
 The user should also be able to restrict the color sequence to any particular class if need be, but the dropdown should not consist of all the classes present but only the custom classes that have been applied to Flags.
-      - [ ] Ok, it's better now---but it doesn't fit in the horizontal space.
+      - [x] Ok, it's better now---but it doesn't fit in the horizontal space.
-      - [ ] AdminColorSequence should work the same way as FlagColorSequence.
+      - [x] AdminColorSequence should work the same way as FlagColorSequence.
+        - [ ] Except one thing: the UI shouldn't allow adding multiple AdminColorSequences, and there should not be a class dropdown for it.
+Unlike FlagSequences, there can only be one AdminColorSequence, and it doesn't take any `class_name` parameter since it applies to all classes.
-      - [ ] The Datacolormap UI is also weird.
+      - [x] The Datacolormap UI is also weird.
 Instead, there should be a dropdown to select the color map (e.g. viridis etc.), and if "LinearSegmented" is selected, it should allow the user to input a list of colors.
 By default "LinearSegmented" should be selected, and the colors should be yellow, orange, red.
   - [x] zoom and focus
     - [x] this should include a button to just use the current zoom and focus levels at the map is at
     - [x] there's a weird bug where I can't clear the contents of Initial focus manually because if I clear Latitude, Longitude becomes filled again (with 0) and if I clear Longitude, Latitude gets filled again.
 Fix that.